NP, SB 7/16/1862

 At 10 o'clock, A. M., having received orders from Gen. Magrauder, Lieut.
 Barry proceeded down the road a mile, when his farther advance was obstructed by the Yankee fortification, which crossed the track.
 About two hours were consumed in re-opening the track, when the battery advanced steadily down the road.
 About 12 o'clock, the battery being about seven miles from Richmond, Lieut.
 Barry came in sight of several thousand Yankees, moving at a double quick down the road in front of him, in the direction of Savage's.
 He was about to open into the flying mass, when he was stopped by Gen. Magruder, who suggested that they were our own troops in pursuit of the enemy.
 Just as the troops disappeared round a curve, one of the enemy's batteries stationed in the woods, in front of Savage's house, opened fire upon our forces, who were in the woods to the left of the railroad, and about 7 miles from Richmond. -- The first gun of the enemy killed Gen. Griffeth of Mississippi.
 Lieut.
 Barry was ordered to engage this battery, which he did with such effect that the second shell from his gun silenced it.
 He then continued for some time to shell the woods near and around the spot from which the Yankee battery had retreated.

 At four o'clock he was ordered to proceed down the railroad abreast of our skirmishers, and to fire into anything and everything he saw ahead.
 As he turned the curve and entered Savage's field, he saw a half a mile in advance of him a party of Yankees engaged in setting fire to a train on the track.
-Having fired two shots into this train, a whit flag was raised on it, Gen. Cobb coming up at the moment, ordered him not fire into it again, as he had information the train was loaded with sick.
+Having fired two shots into this train, a white flag was raised on it, Gen. Cobb coming up at the moment, ordered him not fire into it again, as he had information the train was loaded with sick.
 Immediately afterwards Gen. Magruder road up, and seeing the enemy drawn up in line of battle in the field in front of Savage's house, ordered Lieut.
 Barry to go a quarter of a mile nearer and open into his ranks.
 On the bursting of the second shell the enemy fled in confusion to the cover of the woods to the right of the battery, and from the point poured on it and the engine a perfect hail of rifle bullets.
 Kemper's battery now opened on the enemy from a position in the rear of the battery, Lieut.
 Barry was obliged to withdraw in the direction of Richmond.

 As he was receding up the railroad his battery drew the whole fire of the enemy, but fortunately, though the narrow escapes were innumerable, not one of his men was struck.
 A minnie ball passed with in an inch of the engineer's head and struck in the railroad embankment.
 As the battery drew back to Fair Oaks, the Third South Carolina, supported by other regiments, dashed across the railroad and charged into the woods in which the enemy had taken shelter from the rifle shells of Lieutenant Barry, drove them in the direction of Bottom's Bridge with great slaughter.
 It was estimated by General Magruder at the time that the loss of the enemy in this engagement was between eight hundred and a thousand in killed and wounded.
 How important a part was played by the railroad battery in this engagement may be conjectured from the statement of a prisoner who was captured on the occasion.
 He informed Lieut.
 Barry that the second shell thrown in the ranks drawn up in the field just in front of Savage's house killed and wounded one hundred men and thirty horses.
 It is believed also to have done great execution in the woods and contributed by the terror inspired by its immense missiles to the easy route of the entire division of the enemy.